sarthakvengurlekar/PassionPortfolio/my-react-app/src/journal/posts/first-post.md

 ## What is this

 My first ever Journal post.
 Writing it on VS Code using markdown.
 Just making sure my Journal section works end to end.
-If someone on the internet is reading this, please drink some water!
+If someone on the internet is reading this, E33 is the goat.
+Go play it.

 ## What I want this Journal to be